note: this page is quite old and some of it is wrong, it really needs an update

 The Mysteries of Korea

 However patchy knowledge of these early Taiwanese games may be,their Korean equivalents are even less known - it may well be the case that there just weren't that many of them, but the tiny bits of information that crop up from time to time just fascinate the shit out of me.
-An American company whose name escaped me planned to release several Korean games in the US, although their plans never came to fruition - one of them was "Buzz and Waldog", which according to those who played it is quite an excellent game.
+An American company whose name escaped me planned to release several Korean games in the US, although their plans never came to fruition - one of them was "Buzz and Waldog" which has since found its way onto the internet via Lost Levels, and is quite an excellent game.
 There was also a Street Fighter clone, and some other stuff.
-As I type this, my internet connection is down (<3 NTL) so I can't research things any further, but I swear I saw the Korean version of B&W on a Japanese site once, although I have no idea what it was called.
+As I type this, my internet connection is down (<3 NTL) so I can't research things any further, but I swear I saw screenshots of the Korean version of B&W (Koko Adventure?) on a Japanese site once.

 Possible Pirate Companies

-JY Company, Taiwan Shin-Shin Electronics (K), "NT" company, Waixing/ESC.
+JY Company, Taiwan Shin-Shin Electronics (K), "NT" company, Waixing/ESC etc.

 Back